 In addition to my experience as a Registered Psychologist, I received further training in Cognitive Behaviour Therapy and Mindfulness-based interventions.
 I was recently awarded certification in Death and Grief Studies through the Center for Loss in Colorado under the mentorship of Dr. Alan Wolfelt.
 In my sessions, I utilize both my professional and personal life experiences as I approach each client with empathy, warmth, and acceptance.
 I recognize that each client has unique circumstances, needs, and strengths.
 I work with clients to create a treatment plan personally suited to them.
 During sessions, I may employ Mindfulness, Cognitive Behaviour Therapy, Solution-Focused, and other techniques — all of which show evidence of having tremendous positive results.

 What Can I Expect During My First Session?

-The first session is typically booked as a 90-minute appointment.
-The first 30 minutes is the free consultation.
-During this initial half hour, you and your counsellor will complete some necessary paper work as well as go over your goals for counselling and how counselling might benefit you.
-If both you and your counsellor believe that there is a therapeutic "fit" you may choose to continue with your first 60-minute session.
-The first session is usually the time for you to tell your story in greater detail and describe what brought you to counselling.
+The first session is booked as a 90-minute appointment.
+During this initial session, you and your counsellor will complete a small amount of paper work as well as go over your goals for counselling and how counselling might benefit you.
 Together you and your counsellor will make a plan that is personally tailored to your unique strengths and goals.
 Your counsellor will often give you some things to do between sessions such as journaling, recording thoughts, reading, or other strategies specific to your situation.
 You are your greatest agent of change, so the more work you do at home, the quicker you will see results.

 What Are Your Fees?